Blaqbonez: 2021: Sex Over Love

 On 30 April 2021 Blaqbonez dropped his album Sex Over Love.
 The 14-track album houses previously released songs like "Bling" featuring Amaarae and Buju (BNXN), "BBC (Remix)" featuring Tiwa Savage and "Haba".
 Other artists featured on the album include Nasty C on "Heartbreaker", Joeboy on "Fendi", Bad Boy Timz and 1Da Banton on "Faaji", Laycon, Psycho YP and AQ on "Zombie" and Superboy Cheque on "Best Friend".
-On Sep 17, 2021, Blaqbonez dropped "1000 Years".
-On the song "1000 Years", the disk jockey DJ Yankee employed the rap flows of Chocolate City rapper Blaqbonez, alongside Penthauze Music act Cheque who enhanced the song with his rap flows, lyrics, and melody.
+On 17 September 2021, Blaqbonez dropped "1000 Years".
+On the song "1000 Years", the disk jockey DJ Yankee employed the rap flows of Chocolate City rapper Blaqbonez, alongside Penthauze Music act "Cheque" who enhanced the song with his rap flows, lyrics, and melody.

+2022: Young Preacher

+On 28 October 2022, Blaqbonez released his 14-track studio album, Young Preacher.
+The album released was a follow-through of his anti-love crusade on 14 February that year and featured already-released track, Back in Uni which featured British-Ghanaian producer, Jae5 and was popular for its much talked about parody music video.
+Other features on the album are Lojay, Amaaare, Takura & Bien of Sauti Sol and Blxckie.

+2023: Emeka Must Shine

+On 27 October 2023, Blaqbonez released his third studio album Emeka Must Shine consisting of 14 tracks and it was released under Chocolate City Music.
+The album is the follow up album of Young Preacher album.
+The album included guest appearances from indigenous artists such as Black Sherif, Jeriq, Victony, Odumodublvck, M24, Zlatan, Young Jonn and Ludacris.